 Personal Chores for an 8 Year Old

-These chores are about leaning to take care of themselves.
+These chores are about leaning to take care of themselves and their environment.

 Making Packed Lunches

 If your 8 year has packed lunches for school then asking them to make their own is perfectly reasonable.
 While you might have some ground rules about what they can pack, the freedom to choose their own lunches is often very motivating.
 My children have been making their own packed lunches since they were around 6, so this is well within the capabilities of most 8 year olds.